bbkane/www.bbkane.com/content/blog/Go-Dependency-Injection-With-Functions/index.md

 Work(DictEnviron(map[string]string{"USER": "me"}))
 ```

-And applicaton code can depend on the environemnt wrapper:
+And application code can depend on the environment wrapper:

 ```go
 Work(Environ{})